Bhima Koregaon Arrests Under UAPA

 Romila Thapar v Union of India

-The Court evaluated the arrests of five human rights activists under the Unlawful Activities Prevention Act (UAPA) by the Maharashtra Police.
+The Court evaluated the arrests of five human rights activists under the Unlawful Activities Prevention Act (UAPA) by the Maharashtra Police and allowed the investigation to continue.
 The Police accused the activists of involvement in the Bhima Koregaon violence and sedition.

 Petitioner: Romila Thapar, Devaki Jain, Prabhat Patnaik, Satish Deshpande, Maja Dharuwala